Proof That God Exists

 Like when he was almost killed in 1981 by a would-have-been assassin, Reagan prayed in the hospital where he was admitted.
 A friend visited him in that hospital and told him, "Reagan, God was certainly on your side that day you were shot."
 To which Reagan replied, "Yes I know, and I have made up my mind that all the days I have left belong to Him."

 On his sense of humour and love for mankind, Reagan had an uncanny ability to tell stories of sparkling wit without repeating himself.
-Rhetoricians have labelled him as "The Great Communicator" because he spoke with confidence and conviction.
+Rhetoricians have labelled him as "The Great Communicator" since he spoke with clarity, confidence and conviction.
 And he loved meeting and interacting with people.
 No wonder he was voted in this decade as the most efficient American president since World War 2.

 On his kindness, Reagan always advised his children, "If you go into a store and feel that the clerk is being rude, stop and think that she may have had a tough day, and put yourself in her shoes."
 And he once counselled his son, "A gentleman always does the kind thing."